Shivter14/SysShivt-tools/README.md

 SysShivt tools used to be an advanced operating system running in Windows Command Prompt (CMD) using Batch files.
 It started in 30.8.2021, and this project is currently *being ended* with the successor being ![Shivtanium](https://github.com/Shivter14/Shivtanium).

 SysShivt tools had a lot of tools, like said in the name.
-These tools include:
+These tools included:
 ```
 // From 'sstutil.cmd'
 SysShivt tools utility list